hetlelid/raspberry-simplicity-api/README.md

     /opt/raspberry-simplicity-api/queue/lighttpd.queue

-A PHP processiong script is running about every second and process this queue:
+A PHP processing script is running about every second and process this queue:

 Add to crontab: